-This research project explores a novel approach to understanding neural population codes, which often change dramatically across brain states (active vs. passive), causing traditional decoders to fail.
+This research project explored a novel approach to understanding neural population codes, which often change dramatically across brain states (active vs. passive), causing traditional decoders to fail.
 My team and I proposed a solution using Joint-Embedding Predictive Architectures (JEPA) to discover “ground truth” latent dynamics from real neural recordings while filtering out noise.
-We then test whether biologically-constrained Spiking Neural Networks (SNNs) can implement these same computations.
+We then tested whether biologically-constrained Spiking Neural Networks (SNNs) could implement these same computations.

 The Research Problem